 Episcopal is also partnering with Baptist Health for 2018-2019.
 Baptist Health will provide four expert speaker panels for the Episcopal parent community.
 Two events will take place during the fall semester and two will take place in the spring, addressing the following topics, respectively: Physical Health and Nutrition, Anxiety, Stress and Coping Skills, Influence & Effects of Social Media and Screen Time, High-Risk Behavior and Substance Abuse.

 “Episcopal seeks to value and prioritize these issues with a commitment that goes beyond any single year of programming,” said Amy Perkins, Director of Student Services.
 “We have planned a comprehensive and evolving array of opportunities for students and parents, professional development for faculty and staff, and resources for the entire community.”

-The Stress, Anxiety and Coping Skills Baptist Series took place on November 13 at Episcopal School of Jacksonville.
+The High Risk Behavior/Substance Abuse and Vaping Baptist Series took place on April 9, 2019 at Episcopal School of Jacksonville.
 View the entire event by watching the video below.

 Michael Wolf, BSN, RN-BC currently serves as the nurse manager for the Pediatric Behavioral Health Inpatient Unit and the Partial Hospitalization Program (PHP) at Wolfson Children’s Hospital.
 Michael was previously the assistant nurse manager for five years for the Adult Behavioral Health Inpatient Unit at Baptist Health.